The Pink Panther: Cartoons

 The opening title sequence in the original 1963 The Pink Panther film was such a success with the United Artists executives that they decided to adapt the title sequence into a series of theatrical animated shorts.
 DePatie–Freleng Enterprises, run by former Warner Bros.
-Cartoons creators David H. DePatie and Isadore "Friz" Freleng, produced the opening sequences, with Freleng as director.
+Cartoons personnel David H. DePatie and Isadore "Friz" Freleng, produced the opening sequences, with Freleng as director.
 United Artists commissioned a long series of The Pink Panther shorts, the first of which, 1964's The Pink Phink, won the 1964 Academy Award for Animated Short Film.
 This was the first (and to date only) time a studio's first work won an Oscar.

 By the autumn of 1969, the shorts were being broadcast on NBC during Saturday mornings on The Pink Panther Show; after 1969, new shorts were produced for both television broadcast and theatrical release.
 A number of sister series also joined the Pink Panther character on movie screens and on the airwaves, including The Inspector, featuring a comical French police officer based on the Jacques Clouseau character.

-Traditionally mute, the Pink Panther was given the voice of actor Matt Frewer for a 1993-1996 animated TV series.
+Traditionally mute, the Pink Panther was given the voice of actor Matt Frewer for a 1993-1995 animated TV series and the voice of Michael Sinterniklaas for two computer games based on this series: The Pink Panther: Passport to Peril (1996) and The Pink Panther: Hokus Pokus Pink (1997).

-The animated Pink Panther character has also appeared in computer and console video games, as well as advertising campaigns for several companies, most notably for Owens Corning Fiberglass insulation.
-There was also a short-lived animated series called Pink Panther and Pals (2010) which is aimed at younger children.
+In addition to computer and console games, the Pink Panther character has appeared advertising campaigns for several companies, most notably for Owens Corning Fiberglass insulation.
+He also starred in a short-lived animated series entitled Pink Panther and Pals (2010), which is aimed at younger children.
 In 2014, MGM announced (see above) that it was planning an animation / live-action hybrid film reboot of the franchise, to be directed by David Silverman and produced by Walter Mirisch and Julie Andrews.
 But in November 2020, it was later announced that Jeff Fowler will direct the movie instead with Mirisch and Andrews still producing.

 The animated Pink Panther character also appeared in a short animated segment on the educational TV series Sesame Street, demonstrating his karate skills to carve the letter K out of a block of stone, only for it to crumble quickly afterward.